 These are some really healthy pancakes not to mention that they are also gluten-free.
 People who can’t eat gluten because they are allergic or sensitive to it are not the only people that eat gluten-free.
 I have Type II diabetes and I don’t eat gluten because of the carbs in it.
 Especially simple carbs like white flour.
 Quinoa is one food I’ve found that I can tolerate without any problems.
 I control my diabetes by eating healthy which means NO carbs and NO sugar.
 I also use some natural supplements.
 Whatever the reason you eat gluten-free you are going to love these pancakes.
 They are delicious.
 My children beg me to make them even when pumpkin isn’t particularly in season.
 They don’t care.

-2. Pumpkin Muffins with Cream Cheese Filling and Streusel Topping– Gluten Free Daddy
+2. Gluten Free Pumpkin Muffins with Cream Cheese & Chocolate Chips – Gluten Free Daddy

 Quinoa Flour – Tapioca Starch – Oats – Pumpkin Puree – Apple Sauce – Milk – Mini Chocolate Chips – Cream Cheese – Baking Powder – Baking Soda – Real Salt – Brown Sugar – Eggs – Vanilla – Cinnamon Essential Oil – Powdered Sugar – Cinnamon – Butter